You want smart political talk without the meltdowns?

 And the exact national security justification for Rice accessing and unmasking these reports isn't clear.

-The only obvious answer is she was spying and wanted to spy on Trump and his transition team.
+The only obvious answer is she was spying and wanted to spy on Trump and his transition team or his campaign before the election occurred.

-That's also got to be a major focus point in terms of looking into who knew what, when and where, and congressional oversight.
+That's also got to be a major focus point in terms of looking into who knew what, when, and where, and congressional oversight.

 And since lawmakers may want to know if it was briefed to Obama himself or Ben Rhodes himself.

-Rice is, I guarantee you, Rice is going to clam up now.
+Now, Rice, I guarantee you, Rice is going to clam up now.

-One intelligence professional with detailed knowledge of how the NSA and other intelligence agencies share information with the White House during transitions, told Circa that U.S. intelligence reporting on foreign leaders' perceptions of Trump spiked after his election win in November, creating a trove of information that could be accessed by the outgoing White House.
+One intelligence professional with detailed knowledge of how the NSA and other intelligence agencies share information with the White House during transitions told Circa that U.S. intelligence reporting on foreign leaders' perceptions of Trump spiked after his election win in November, creating a trove of information that could be accessed by the outgoing White House.

 There's always intelligence reporting on an incoming president and how the world's reacting, but this election was not like any other.

-Do you understand the magnitude?
+Do you understand the magnitude, the proportion?

 If you think Watergate break-in was a big deal, don't you think it's a big deal if they were surveilling a candidate, an opposition party candidate, a transition team, and using national security as a cover?